 If you are seeking advice from us in relation to an appeal where we did not represent you at trial or in relation to an application to the Criminal Cases Review Commission, legal aid may be available to you.
 The advice and assistance scheme is strictly means tested and will not allow public funds to be spent on your case if you have more than a specified amount of capital or income.
-Most people in prison serving long sentences will qualify for such advice subject to the value of their assets.
+Most people in prison serving long sentences will qualify for such advice subject to the value of their assets and whether or not their partner is working.
 The scheme will not allow clients merely to obtain a second or third opinion because the first solicitor did not give advice that they agreed with.

 If you do not qualify for legal aid you will have to pay privately for your representation and should contact us for an estimate of the likely costs.